 If I were to change one aspect of my academic coursework, it would be to enroll in EDH 5405: Legal Aspects of Higher Education.
 I think that the area that I feel least prepared in would be Law, Policy, and Governance.
 While I do have an understanding of certain legal policies, such as Title IX, FERPA, Clery Act, Marchman Act, and Baker Act, I would like to develop a further understanding of state and federal laws and their impact on higher education.
 One of my future goals is to complete a course in this subject area at some point in the near future.
 In the same vein, I would like to delve further into the history of higher education through independent study.
 One of the aspects that I enjoy most about this field is the opportunity for learning through professional development opportunities.
 Conferences present a chance to seek out specific presentations that cater to certain topical areas.
 Attendance at these sessions is another way that I plan to overcome areas of which I feel least prepared.

-These last two years have been a voyage full of unexpected obstacles and incredible accomplishments.
-There have been times that I have never felt more vulnerable and others during which I felt incredibly strong.
+My years at FSU were a voyage full of unexpected obstacles and incredible accomplishments.
+There were times that I have never felt more vulnerable and others during which I felt incredibly strong.
 I have learned the value of living an authentic life and the power of intentionality.
-I could not feel more prepared to begin my professional career and will remain forever thankful to this program, faculty, and professionals that made this journey possible.
+I could not have been more prepared to begin my professional career and will remain forever thankful to this program, faculty, and professionals that made this journey possible.

 Download a pdf version of my paper here.